HIP DYSPLASIA AND TOTAL HIP REPLACEMENT AT VSS

 Diagnosis

 Physical examination: This may reveal muscle wastage around the hips or pain and/or instability with manipulation of the hips.
-Pain
+Pain is typically most pronounced during extension and abduction of the hips.

-Radiographs - Radiographs (x-rays) are necessary to diagnose hip dysplasia.
+Radiographs: Radiographs (x-rays) are necessary to diagnose hip dysplasia.
 Both laxity and the presence of secondary osteoarthritic

 change can often be seen on radiographs.
 Special techniques are sometimes required to diagnose laxity of the hips.